TaiSewell/ToDoList_Web_App/README.md

 python -m venv venv
 ```

-### ✅ Step 3: Check each microservice's directory for the README.md files
+### ✅ Step 3: Check each microservice directory for the README.md file

-- Read the files and setup each microservice's properly
+- Read the file and configure each microservice properly

 ### ✅ Step 4: Start the Docker containers